AlexJamesDean/VibeVoice-API-Expansion/README.md

 Overlapping Speech: The current model does not explicitly model or generate overlapping speech segments in conversations.

 We do not recommend using VibeVoice in commercial or real-world applications without further testing and development.
 This model is intended for research and development purposes only.
 Please use responsibly.

+I fix the bugs other devs gaslight you about.
+A I tools, Five M systems, automation pipelines.
+Build it, break it, resurrect it: 👉 https://AJThe.Dev